uhppoted/uhppoted-dll/README.md

 ## Release Notes

-The releases do not include binaries - cross-compiling a DLL/shared-lib is not straightforward because the _cgo_ compiler links in a platfrom specific version of _glibc_.
+The releases do not include binaries - cross-compiling a DLL/shared-lib is not simple because the _cgo_ compiler links in a platfrom specific version of _glibc_.
 Building the DLL/shared-lib is straightforward (see below) and only requires that _go_ and _cgo_ are installed on the system.